Old vs new tax regime 2026-27 — which saves more at your salary

 What this table shows

-At ₹15L: here's where it gets close.
-New regime: ₹97,500.
-Old regime with max deductions including HRA: ₹1,01,400.
+At ₹15L: New regime: ₹97,500.
+Old regime with max deductions including HRA but no home loan: over ₹1 lakh.
 New regime still wins.
 Old regime only wins at ₹15L if you add a home loan.

-At ₹20L: new regime ₹1,92,400 vs old regime with max deductions ₹2,49,600.
+At ₹20L: New regime ₹1,92,400 vs old regime with max deductions ₹2,49,600.
 New regime wins.
-Add a home loan with ₹2L Section 24 deduction to the old regime, and it comes down to ₹1,87,200 — which beats new regime by ₹5,000.
-Barely worth the effort.
+Add home loan interest at ₹2L, old regime comes down to about ₹1,87,200 — which beats new regime by roughly ₹5,000.
+The savings exist, but barely justify the paperwork.

 The one scenario where old regime actually wins: home loan